ozgurgulerx/inference-journal/days/day-008-groq-dc-dimensioning/LOG_tier01.md

 If you want a clean, GPU-native hierarchy to anchor the contrast, use `gpu_to_lpu_bridge.md` (includes a local visual: `assets/gpu_arch.png`).

+If you want the same contrast anchored to a single LLM decode loop and what “compile” means for that loop, use `llm_inference_gpu_vs_lpu.md`.

 ### 1.1 Deterministic single-program execution (vs GPU “many schedulers”)

 - **Fact (from Groq reference):** Groq emphasizes deterministic execution; the compiler produces a static schedule. *(Attach the specific Groq reference.)*